School Closure & Delay Policy

 - School Status.
 Status of surrounding schools, including Minneapolis and St. Paul Schools (However, just because they are closed, doesn’t mean we wouldn’t remain open.)

-Please check messages regularly, when weather is questionable.
+Please check messages regularly, when the weather is questionable.

 Families will be notified as soon as the decision is made to allow them to make alternate plans and arrangements for their children.